Single Electrons from Heavy Flavor Decays in p+p Collisions at sqrt(s) = 200 GeV

 In conclusion, we have measured single electrons from heavy flavor decays in $p + p$ collisions at $\sqrt{s} = 200$~GeV.
 These data provide a crucial benchmark for pQCD heavy quark calculations.
 We observe that above $p_T \approx 2$~GeV/$c$ the electron spectrum is significantly harder than predicted by a LO PYTHIA charm and bottom calculation.
-Contributions to the charm production cross section in excess of the considered FONLL calculation, {\it e.g.} from jet fragmentation, can not be excluded.
-The new data reported here provide an important baseline for the study of medium effects on heavy quark production at RHIC.
+Contributions to the charm production cross section in excess of the considered FONLL calculation, {\it e.g.} from jet fragmentation, cannot be excluded.
+Similar excess at high $p_T$ was observed by Fermilab experiments (CDF and D{\O}) at $\sqrt{s} = 1.96$~TeV ~\cite{acosta03}.
+The new data reported here provide an important baseline for the study of possible medium modification of heavy quark production at RHIC.

 We thank the staff of the Collider-Accelerator and Physics Departments at BNL for their vital contributions.
 We acknowledge support from the Department of Energy and NSF (U.S.A.), MEXT and JSPS (Japan), CNPq and FAPESP (Brazil), NSFC (China), CNRS-IN2P3 and CEA (France), BMBF, DAAD, and AvH (Germany), OTKA (Hungary), DAE and DST (India), ISF (Israel), KRF and CHEP (Korea), RMIST, RAS, and RMAE (Russia), VR and KAW (Sweden), U.S. CRDF for the FSU, US-Hungarian NSF-OTKA-MTA, and US-Israel BSF.